exoplatform/onlyoffice/README.md

 ## Configuration

+The document server has to be publicly available - your browser has to be able to connect to it directly (i.e. it is not like that Exoplatform somehow stands between you and the document server).
-Onlyoffice add-on need to know an adress of your Document Server and eXo Platform server, and it's also required to point a protocol scheme to use (`http` or `https`).
+Onlyoffice add-on need to know the adress of your Document Server and eXo Platform server, and it's also required to point a protocol scheme to use (`http` or `https`).
 Add following lines to your `exo.properties`.

 For Platform 4.4 and higher: